Design Critique: Nintendo eShop (Nintendo Switch App)

 • Reduce delay of feedback response time to immediately bridge users’ Gulf of Evaluation

 The Nintendo eShop does not have a shopping cart feature or page despite being a digital storefront.
-Therefore, users may elect to use the “Wish List” page as a makeshift shopping cart instead, where they can add multiple games to a list for purchase or to store for future purchases.
+Therefore, users may elect to use the “Wish List” page as a makeshift shopping cart instead, where they can add multiple games to a list for purchase or to save for future purchases.

 Problem 3.1: No signifier about where to access Wish List